opendaylight/docs/docs/user-guide/netconf-user-guide.rst

 yang-module-capabilities and this attribute can contain a list of "YANG module based" capabilities.
-So by setting this configuration attribute, it is possible to override the "yang-module-based" capabilities reported in HELLO message of the device.
+So by setting this configuration attribute, it is possible to override the "yang-module-based" capabilities reported in HELLO messagel of the device.
 To do this, we need to modify the configuration of netconf-connector by adding this XML (It needs to be added next to the address, port, username etc. configuration elements):